 303-799-8155

 The division of property involves complex details and provisions that can seem overwhelming, especially when decisions must be made in conjunction with the emotional toll of a divorce or legal separation.
-At Jones Law Firm, PC, each Denver family attorney on our team is dedicated to providing you with the personalized attention necessary to ensure that your concerns are properly addressed at every step of the process.
+At Jones Law Firm, PC, each assets and property division lawyer on our team will provide you with the personalized attention necessary to ensure that your concerns are properly addressed at every step of the process.

-Our firm has more than 85 years of combined experience working closely with clients on property division issues.
+Our firm has more than 175 years of combined experience working closely with clients on divorce and property division issues.
 We are dedicated to helping our clients make informed decisions by ensuring that we properly explain and clarify every aspect of this complex process.
-Call Jones Law Firm, PC today to learn more.
+Call Jones Law Firm, PC, today to learn more.

 If you are contemplating divorce, you probably have many questions about how your property will be divided.
 Some of the most common questions we get asked are: